 Activated sludge process offers efficient removal of BOD, COD and nutrients when designed professionally and operated properly.
 The process itself has flexibility and numerous modifications can be tailored to meet specific requirements (e.g. for nitrogen removal).

 It is a complex mix of microbiology and biochemistry involving many different sorts of microbes.
 In the Activated Sludge Plant (ASP) bacteria secrete sticky substances that coat the minute particles carried in sewage.
 The particles stick together to form flocs of gel-like material, creating a support on, and in which, microbes exist.
 This is the chocolate-brown coloured activated sludge.
-The activated sludge is aerated to dissolve oxygen which allows the organic matter (BOD) to be utilised by the bacteria.
+The activated sludge is aerated to dissolve oxygen which allows the organic matter (BOD) to be utilized by the bacteria.
 The organic matter, or food, sticks to the activated sludge.
 The oxygen dissolved in the water allows the bacteria to use the food (BOD) and also to change the ammonia to nitrate.
 The tank should be big enough to allow sufficient contact time (retention time) between the sewage and the activated sludge for all the chemical changes to take place.

 Return Activated Sludge (RAS)